Suraj151/pdi-framework/README.md

 ### 15.4 Base64

-Encode and decode, plus a unique-key generator that the web session handler uses for cookie tokens and the SSH keygen uses for seeds.
+Encode and decode, plus a unique-key generator used for curve25519 private keys, SSH keygen seeds and SFTP file handles.
+Web session and CSRF tokens do not come from here — they are drawn from the platform random source behind `random_now()`, which is the hardware RNG on both ESP ports.

 ### 15.5 Queues